Summer Solstice: 7 Astrological Traits to Know About Midsummer | Astrostyle.com

 The actual constellations have shifted over the ages, but modern Western astrology follows a different system called the Tropical Zodiac, which uses “artificial” constellations.
 The Tropical Zodiac was created in second-century Alexandria by the great mathematician and astronomer/astrologer Ptolemy.

 Within that circular path—the Tropical zodiac—astrologers have carved out 12 static zones (like 12 equal pieces of a pie).
-Astrologers track the Sun’s (and other planets’) movements against these zones.
+Astrologers track the movements of the Sun (and other planets) against these zones.
 Sowing a little confusion, Ptolemy named each zodiac zone after 12 of the 88 known constellations (which have shifted—but that has no effect on your zodiac sign!).
-As the Sun passes through each zone for about 30 days, we experience a zodiac sign cycle (e.g., Aries season, Libra season, Cancer season).
+As the Sun passes through each zone for about 30 days, we experience a zodiac sign cycle (e.g., Cancer season).

 So take that, Bill Nye and all the other “science-guy” skeptics who gleefully think they’re debunking astrology when, well, they’re not.
 Horoscope haters, step to the left!

-4. Summer solstice is a good day to balance active and receptive energies
+4. Summer solstice is a good day to balance energies

 This is the ideal time to consider ways we can balance the yin and yang forces in our lives.
 Where could you use a little more gentle, receptivity?
 Where could you yang it up and put in more action-oriented, decisive energy?
 We all contain both energies within us.
 In an age where humans are becoming more fluid and redefined than ever, the summer solstice is an awesome moment to widen our notions of what that means for us.

-5. The Sun is actually at its farthest point from Earth at the summer solstice
+5. The Sun is at its farthest point from Earth at the summer solstice

 One common misconception is that the summer solstice begins when the Sun is close to the Earth, heating up the temperatures.
 (Nah, that’s just climate change, dammit.)
 At the summer solstice, the Sun is actually at its farthest point from the Earth.
 The tilt of the Earth on its axis is what determines the amount of light and heat we get from that great ball o’ fire.
 At the summer solstice, the northern hemisphere is at its most direct tilt into those golden, blazing rays.
 So the life-giving Sun is directly overhead, giving us light into the wee hours.